 Emilia has taught courses in construction law and is a repeat guest lecturer at Stockholm University School of Law.

-Emilia was recognized in 2022 as one of the "Best Lawyers: Ones to Watch" for Construction Litigation by The Best Lawyers in America®.
+Emilia was recognized as one of the "Best Lawyers: Ones to Watch" in 2022 for Construction Litigation and in 2023 for Construction Law and Construction Litigation by The Best Lawyers in America®.